MetaMask/gator-examples/packages/create-gator-app/templates/vite-react/delegation-starter/README.md

 pnpm dev
 ```

-Open [localhost:5173](http://localhost:5173/) with your browser to see the result.
+Open [http://localhost:5173](http://localhost:5173) in your browser to view the app.

-## Learn More
+## Learn more

-To learn more about Delegation Toolkit, take a look at the following resources:
+To learn more about MetaMask Smart Accounts, take a look at the following resources:

-- [Delegation Toolkit Documentation](https://docs.metamask.io/delegation-toolkit/) - learn about Delegation Toolkit features and API.
+- [Quickstart](https://docs.metamask.io/delegation-toolkit/get-started/quickstart/) - Get started quickly with the MetaMask Smart Accounts
+- [Delegation quickstart](https://docs.metamask.io/delegation-toolkit/get-started/delegation-quickstart/) - Get started quickly with creating a MetaMask smart account and completing the delegation lifecycle (creating, signing, and redeeming a delegation).